xqft1/pizza/README.md

-# 🍕 SATOPIZZA
+# Pizza

 **Turn SATO into PIZZA.**

-SATOPIZZA is a fully on-chain experiment that combines Bitcoin-inspired scarcity with a pizza-powered bonding curve.
+PIZZA is a fully on-chain experiment that combines Bitcoin-inspired scarcity with a pizza-powered bonding curve.

 Users contribute **SATO** through the **Pizza Oven** and receive freshly baked **PIZZA** according to a transparent mathematical issuance curve.

-## 🌐 Website
+## Website

 https://satopizza.xyz

 ---

-# 🍕 What Is SATOPIZZA?
+# What Is PIZZA?

-SATOPIZZA is an ERC-20 token deployed on Ethereum with a maximum supply of:
+PIZZA is an ERC-20 token deployed on Ethereum with a maximum supply of:

 **21,000,000 PIZZA**